thehimalayanleo/thehimalayanleo.github.io/index.md

 * Jan 2021: Promoted to Machine Learning Team Lead in the SuperPower research group.

-* Nov 2020: Our article <em>FedPerf: A Practitioners' Guide to Performance of Federated Learning Algorithms</em>, got accepted to NIPS 2020 Preregistration Workshop.
-We were amongst the 8 papers invited for a contributed talk for the workshop.
+* Nov 2020: Our article <em>FedPerf: A Practitioners' Guide to Performance of Federated Learning Algorithms</em>, got accepted to NeurIPS 2020 Preregistration Workshop.
+We were among the 8 papers invited for a contributed talk for the workshop.
 Further open-source updates coming soon!

 * Oct 2020: Submitted research article <em>FedPerf: A Practitioners' Guide to Performance of Federated Learning Algorithms</em> to NIPS 2020 Preregistration Workshop.